x42/x42-plugins/README.md

 ===========

-Collection of LV2 plugins - git externals - ready for packaging. see plugin.list for and index of included plugins.
+Collection of LV2 plugins - git externals - ready for packaging. see plugin.list for an index of included plugins.

 Releases
 --------